marcransome/flog/README.md

 flog -l fault -s uk.co.fidgetbox -c general 'unrecoverable failure'
 ```

-`flog` can also accept the output of another command as the log message using a pipe:
+`flog` can also read the log message from the standard input stream, using a pipe:

 ```bash
 ./some-script | flog